epvuc/sonyalpha-ftp/README.md

 `ln -sf /proc/1/fd/1 /var/log/vsftpd.log`

-To do stuff automatically with the uploaded files, you can run this:
+To do stuff automatically with the uploaded files, you can install `inoticoming` and run this:

-`inoticoming --logfile /var/log/inoticoming.log /where/ever/sonyftp/srv \
+`inoticoming --logfile /var/log/inoticoming.log /dstate/sonyftp/srv \
     --stdout-to-log /dstate/sonyftp/incoming-camftp.sh {} \;`

-which will watch the incoming ftp dir for new files, and call incoming-camftp.sh on them, which will then upload them to nextcloud in an organized way.
+which will watch the incoming ftp dir for new files, and call incoming-camftp.sh on them, which can do whatever you want.